Ralph Raymond Loffmark: Biography

 He was born in Chase, British Columbia, the son of Raymond Victor Loffmark and Hazel M. Woodland, and was educated at the University of Toronto, the University of Pennsylvania and the University of British Columbia.
 Loffmark served in the Canadian Army during World War II.
 In 1961, he married Barbara Helen Grierson.
 He was a member of the Ontario bar and the British Columbia bar.
 He also was a professor at the University of British Columbia.
-Loffmark served in the provincial cabinet as Minister of Industrial Development, Trade and Commerce and Minister of Health.
+Loffmark served in the provincial cabinet as Minister of Industrial Development, Trade and Commerce and as Minister of Health Services and Hospital Insurance.
 He was defeated when he ran for reelection to the provincial assembly in 1972.
 After leaving politics, Loffmark returned to teaching at the University of British Columbia.
 He openly supported the provincial New Democrats during the 1979 election and complained after his pension as a former member of the assembly was cut later that same year.